lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/FunctionUsageGuide.rst

  - "Play Face ID animation"
 …

 - The following are 41 graphic expressions built into the system.
-You can directly say
+You can directly say:

 .. image:: _static/function/1.biaoqinji.png
-   :width: 500
+   :width: 400
    :align: center

 .. raw:: html

    <div style="margin-top: 30px;"></div>

-- For example: **Play basketball animation **, and the system can play the corresponding graphic expressions.
+- For example: **Play basketball animation**, and the system can play the corresponding graphic expressions.

 ----